Stapleford, Hertfordshire: Transport

 The Hertford loop line runs through the parish, passing close to the west of Stapleford village.
 Stapleford station was just north of the bridge over the main road, but was only open from 1924 to 1939.

 2011 census data shows that only 19 out of 229 households did not have a car or van.
-On the other hand, many households had more than one, with 105 households having two cars or vans.
+Many households had more than one, with 105 households having two cars or vans.

 Economy

-The economic activity within Stapleford of 2011 according to National Statistics shows that for females of working age, 24% were in part-time work, 28% full-time, 9% in self-employment, while 37% were economically inactive and around 2% of the population were unemployed.
-The case is different for men in this village as 80% of them were economically active.
+2011 statistics show that for females of working age, 24% were in part-time work, 28% full-time, 9% in self-employment, while 37% were economically inactive and around 2% were unemployed.
+For men in the parish, 80% were economically active.

 Parish church

 The Church of England parish church is dedicated to St Mary.
 The building was begun in the mid-12th century, altered in later centuries, and restored and enlarged in 1874.
 It was designated as Grade II* listed in 1966.